After nine years of waiting

 Gaming should be fun and being in pain ruins that.
 Making sure you’re comfortable while playing a game should be a priority.
 Then again, some comfortable positions would aggravate some of these issues.
 Follow guidelines in preventing RMDs and take small breaks to alleviate some of the stress.

-At any rate, this means that controller support is close for PC users.
+At any rate, this means that controller support is closed for PC users.
 While this beta is only for Steam users, that is only for testing.
 The eventual feature should apply to all PC users, including Mac.

 Their experience porting the game to the PS and Xbox consoles should help with this.
 It’ll still need some work, but players will be glad to have this feature.
 They’ve been asking for it for years, after all.